w3f/PSPs/PSPs/drafts/psp-17.md

 as naming of trait affects the identifiers of functions in this trait.
 The second motivation is to define an exhaustive method list in this trait.
 Unlike ERC20, we suggest including `increase_allowance` & `decrease_allowance` as a part of standard proposal and extract metadata fields to separate trait.

-We call the proposal `PSP20` instead of `PSP17` because it will be more simple for developers to associate `ERC20` with `PSP20` standard.

 ## Specification